Dacello/phoenix_example/presentation.md

 Interestingly, once you start trying to query several levels of of nested associations, The app starts freezing up / timing out pretty quick.
-To be fair, the pokeapi GraphQL api is still in Beta (for who knows how long) They probably havent implemented any of these:
+To be fair, the pokeapi GraphQL api is still in Beta.

+They probably havent implemented any of these optimizations/protective measures:
 - Size Limiting
 - Query Whitelisting
 - Depth Limiting